Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases

-The SMG can happen to Majorana fermions in any spacetime dimensions \cite{You:2014ho}.
-One intriguing feature is that it only happens when the fermion flavor number is a multiple of certain ``magic number'' $N$.
-This number $N$ is determined by the anomaly cancellation condition (or, the gapping condition), and varies with the spacetime dimension in a rather complicated pattern as enumerated in \tabref{tab: magic number} for Majorana/Weyl fermions.
+The SMG can occur in Majorana fermions in any spacetime dimension \cite{You:2014ho}.
+One intriguing feature is that it only occurs when the fermion flavor number is a multiple of a certain "magic number" $N$.
+This number $N$ is determined by the anomaly cancellation condition (or the gapping condition) and varies with the spacetime dimension in a rather complicated pattern as enumerated in \tabref{tab: magic number} for Majorana/Weyl fermions.
 However, it was recently discovered \cite{Butt2021Anomalies,Catterall2201.00750,Catterall2209.03828} that the SMG of K\"ahler-Dirac fermions \cite{Benn1983fermions,SimonPRD} enjoys a strikingly simple flavor number requirement: every two copies of K\"ahler-Dirac fermions can always be gapped by SMG regardless of the spacetime dimension.
 The K\"ahler-Dirac fermion provides an alternative representation of gapless relativistic fermions, utilizing antisymmetric tensor fields as opposed to traditional spinor fields.
 This approach was initially conceived as an extension of the Kogut-Susskind staggered fermion \cite{susskind1976}.
-It possesses an elegant geometric construction on the lattice, and can be systematically defined in flat spacetime of any dimensions.
+It possesses an elegant geometric construction on the lattice and can be systematically defined in the flat spacetime of any dimension.

 The goal of this work is to explore the deeper reason behind the universal flavor number requirement for the SMG of K\"ahler-Dirac fermions.
-Although this flavor number requirement can be (and has been) obtained by anomaly cancellation analysis \cite{Butt2021Anomalies,Catterall2201.00750,Catterall2209.03828}, here we would like to provide a more condensed-matter-oriented explanation.
-We first establish the connection that a single-copy of interacting K\"ahler-Dirac fermion in any spacetime dimension $D$ can be mapped to a $\O(D+2)$ sigma model (NL$\sigma$M) with a Wess-Zumino-Witten (WZW) term, which describes the boundary of a bosonic SPT phase \cite{Bi:2015qv,You:2014ho} in the $(D+1)$-dimensional bulk.
-Then, we show that this bulk bosonic SPT phase is universally $\dsZ_2$-classified under the spatial inversion symmetry $\dsZ_2^P$, regardless of the spacetime dimension $D$.
-Therefore, every two copies of K\"ahler-Dirac fermion correspond to the boundary of a trivial SPT phase, which has no obstruction towards trivial gapping, thus allowing SMG to happen.
+Although this flavor number requirement can be (and has been) obtained through anomaly cancellation analysis \cite{Butt2021Anomalies,Catterall2201.00750,Catterall2209.03828}, here we would like to provide a more condensed-matter-oriented explanation.
+We first establish the connection that a single copy of interacting K\"ahler-Dirac fermion in any spacetime dimension $D$ can be mapped to an $\O(D+1)$ sigma model (NL$\sigma$M) with a Wess-Zumino-Witten (WZW) term, describing the boundary of a bosonic SPT phase \cite{Bi:2015qv,You:2014ho} in the $D$-dimensional bulk.
+Then, we show that this bulk bosonic SPT phase is universally $\mathbb{Z}_2$-classified under the spatial inversion symmetry $\mathbb{Z}_2^P$, regardless of the spacetime dimension $D$.
+Therefore, every two copies of K\"ahler-Dirac fermion correspond to the boundary of a trivial SPT phase, which has no obstruction towards trivial gapping, thus allowing SMG to occur.